Staph infections - hospital

 - In surgical wounds, pressure sores (also called bed sores), or foot ulcers

-Staph can also spread easily from one person to another.
+Staph can also spread from one person to another.

 Staph germs are mostly spread by skin-to-skin contact (touching).
 A doctor, nurse, other health care provider, or even visitors may have staph germs on their body and then spread them to a patient.
 This can happen when:

-- A health care provider carries staph on the skin as normal bacteria.
+- A provider carries staph on the skin as normal bacteria.

-- A doctor, nurse, other health care provider, or visitor touches a patient who has a staph infection.
+- A doctor, nurse, other provider, or visitor touches a person who has a staph infection.

 - A person develops a staph infection at home and brings this germ to the hospital.
-If the person then touches another patient without washing their hands first, the staph germs may spread.
+If the person then touches another person without washing their hands first, the staph germs may spread.

 Also, a patient may have a staph infection before coming to the hospital.
-This can occur without the patient even being aware of it.
+This can occur without the person even being aware of it.

-In a few cases, patients can get staph infections by touching clothing, sinks, or other objects that have staph germs on them.
+In a few cases, people can get staph infections by touching clothing, sinks, or other objects that have staph germs on them.

 One type of staph germ, called methicillin-resistant Staphylococcus aureus (MRSA), is harder to treat.
-This is because MRSA is not killed by medicines used to treat ordinary staph germs.
+This is because MRSA is not killed by certain antibiotics used to treat ordinary staph germs.

 Common risk factors for developing a serious staph infection are: